 There are a lot of conflicting theories on whether you really need to do targeted ab exercises to have well defined abs.

 One theory suggests that if you are doing direct ab work, you might be overworking the muscle without giving it enough time to recover.
-That’s if you are performing multiple compound moves each week, such as deadlifts, bent over rows and squats.
+That’s if you are performing multiple compound moves each week, such as sumo deadlifts, bent over rows and doing squats everyday.
 Each compound move engages your entire core, which includes your abs.

 In fact, there are many athletes who never perform direct ab exercises but have absolutely ripped six pack abs.
-Having said that, unless you are a well-trained, elite athlete, I would recommend that you add in some direct ab work to your routine.
+Having said that, unless you are a well-trained, elite athlete, I would recommend that you add in some direct ab work to your routine, even if it’s short intense cardio after workout with challenges like 100 push-ups, 100 sit ups and 100 squats.

 It’s like the secret sauce that helps a lot in overall ab development.
 Will your abs be visible without direct ab work?
 Sure.
 If your body fat is low enough and you are giving it everything in your lifts, it might be visible anyway.